annestrand/flintRV/README.md

     $ make docker

+To build the CPU tests:

+    $ make DOCKER=ON

-Then to build the functional tests:
+Then to build the submodule tests:

-    $ make unit DOCKER=ON
+    $ make sub DOCKER=ON